Planting

 Soil Remediation

 Construction can damage soils by compacting them and impeding the circulation of water and gases within a tree’s root zone.
 It can also alter the chemical makeup of soils.
 While soil replacement is sometimes necessary, Urban Arborists can decompact with a pneumatic air tool and amend soils, supporting the life of existing trees.
 The organic amendments we provide boost the populations and activity of decomposers and beneficial microbes, promote root-fungi symbiosis that enhances uptake of water and nutrients, and stimulate new root production to induce systemic resistance to pests and pathogens.
-We are expert at soil assessment and remediation.
+We are experts at soil assessment and remediation.
 We may adjust anything from soil biologicals, to pH, to texture, to organic matter, depending upon the needs of the plants.

 Design